CallumKnight/MatrixInverse/README.md

 This program is designed using vector notation.

-It has developed with simplicity and readability in mind.
+It was developed with simplicity and readability in mind.

 The algorithm contains two main components:
 1. Inverse function.